SiekamCebule/Onion-Pack-for-Open-Ski-Jumping/README.md

 In the VS Code program, click Ctrl + Shift + P, and a window will open to you, write "format document" there and click it and you will get a nice transparent code. go to the bottom of the file and find the} sign under the hill parameters, add a comma after that, enter enter and Ctrl + V to paste.

+If there is a name in brackets after the dash next to the name of the hill then it is the person who made the hill.

 See also a packet of calendars: https://github.com/SiekamCebule/Open-Ski-Jumping-Calendars